openbmc/docs/designs/platform-init.md

 3. Initing a power rail dependent on the state of a plug detect pin.

 ## Background and References

-And any number of other cases.
-Some concrete examples of this kind of init of these things exists here.
-[1]

 Very routinely, significant bash scripts are used to do some of this init.
 Those bash scripts suffer some minor performance penalty on startup, and are generally